cidl-auth/ActiPercept/README.md

 # ActiPercept - Active Perception for Screw Detection

-This repository contains an active perception tool, called **ActiPercep** that enables the control of a camera in order to **maximize screw detection confidence**.
+This repository contains an active perception tool, called **ActiPercept** that enables the control of a camera in order to **maximize screw detection confidence**.

 ------------------------------------------------------------------------